5.1.1 Sort your information

 QUT write - writing guides for common academic assignments in QUT cite|write

-Study Solutions - book an appointment to discuss your assignment structure
+Language and learning support - drop in to discuss your assignment structure